openharmony/communication_communication_cangjie_wrapper/README.md

 Explanation of dependent components introduced in the architecture diagram:

 - IPC/RPC component: Responsible for providing basic RPC functions, encapsulating C language interfaces for Cangjie interoperability.

 - cangjie_ark_interop: Responsible for providing Cangjie annotation class definitions for API annotation, and providing BusinessException exception class definitions thrown to users.

 - hiviewdfx_cangjie_wrapper: Responsible for providing log interfaces for printing logs at critical paths.

 ## Directory Structure

-The main code directory structure of distributed soft bus Cangjie is as follows:
+The main code directory structure of the Inter-Process Communication Cangjie is as follows:

 ```
 foundation/communication/communication_cangjie_wrapper